Vital (Van der Graaf Generator album): Background

 Van der Graaf Generator, in their 'Van der Graaf' incarnation, debuted on 20 February 1977 at the Roundhouse in London.
 After a European tour with Charisma Records labelmates Hawkwind and a concert at Brunel University on 25 March, the band spent a month recording their next album, The Quiet Zone/The Pleasure Dome, at the Foel, Rockfield, and Morgan recording studios.
 Following two concerts in Ibiza, cellist Charles Dickie was added to the line-up in August.
 Dickie debuted with Van der Graaf in September at the First Rider Open Air Festival Scheeßel.
 For the rest of 1977, the band toured in Portugal, Belgium, the United Kingdom, France, Switzerland and Germany.

 After this, a two-night stint at the Marquee Club in London was scheduled for 15–16 January 1978, and David Jackson, who had left almost exactly one year before for financial, personal, and musical reasons, was invited to join Van der Graaf for these shows.
 As a guest, Jackson played only in the second part of the shows, but as the two opening songs ("Cat's Eye/Yellow Fever" and "The Sphinx in the Face") were omitted for the album, there were only four songs left on Vital on which he wasn't featured.
+The two opening tracks of the concert "Cat's Eye/Yellow Fever" and "The Sphinx in the Face" are still considered to be lost.